Selling a House With a Lien In San Francisco Bay Area

 Sometimes, though, you can use the sale money to pay off the active property lien.
 Chat with your realtor, the buyer, and the lien holder about adding a clause in the closing agreement to cover the lien from the sale profits.

-Can You Sell a House with a Lien on it SF Bay Area
+Can You Sell a House with a Lien on it San Francisco Bay Area

 But only consider this if you’ll make enough from the sale to cover most or all of the lien.